 If the other party has an AXA insurance policy, you could claim compensation for your injuries and damage sustained against the insurer.
 To find out how we could be of assistance in pursuing a motorcycle accident claim against AXA Insurance, please get in touch today.

-- Photos of your injuries and the damage incurred to your property/equipment
+- Photos taken of your injury, or photos taken of damage to your property

 You could contact AXA Insurance directly if you plan to seek compensation for injuries sustained in a motorcycle accident caused by a policyholder.

 The reason many claimants choose not to seek legal representation when filing a personal injury claim is that the whole process can be daunting to anyone who does not have the necessary experience when it comes to negotiating with insurance providers